 For example, Eindhoven ranked second in a Quality of Life Index published by Numbeo, higher than any other Dutch city.

-Eindhoven has recently also been selected as one of the most livable cities in Europe by ECA, ranking higher than many other Dutch cities.
+ECA has recently also selected Eindhoven as one of the most livable cities in Europe, ranking higher than many other Dutch cities.
 Foreign workers can quickly adapt to cities like Eindhoven, with its excellent transportation links, high standards of health care, and long-term political stability in The Netherlands.